 Sometimes it can be good just to have time to yourself.
 If you’re eating alone, take a book and maybe pick a more informal bistro style restaurant, where you can sit outside perhaps.
 Hotel dining rooms can be a little intimidating.
 Should you get lost, do ask for directions saying you are meeting a friend.
 It’s not always a good idea to advertise that you’re on your own.
 Likewise, clutching a guidebook can be a bit obvious too, read up information before you set off and then enjoy the sights unencumbered.
 And remember to let the hotel or rep know when you’re planning to be back.

 Dealing with unwelcome advances.
 Well, my Granny recommended a hat pin, which is not the best idea!
 ‘My partner/son/daughter is joining me in a moment’ can work, dashing into the nearest loo has some success, especially if you explain the problem to a waiter or waitress on your return or in desperation, say loudly ‘Go away please, now’, in as many languages as you can muster.
 The problem with walking away briskly is that you can be followed.
-This way, you should be left alone and also alert those nearby to your situation.
-All that said, this doesn’t often happen, particularly as you are unlikely to be dressed in a skimpy top and cut away shorts.
+With a loud voice, you should be left alone and also alert those nearby to your situation.
+All that said, this doesn’t often happen, and you may be amazed at wonderful it is to travel solo.

 - Top 5 destinations for Solo Travellers